Home & Handicraft

 Class 7 Four Butterfly Cakes – butter icing filling, in paper cases

-Class 9 NEW Four Pieces of Chocolate Brownie (NO NUTS)
+Class 9 Four Pieces of Chocolate Brownie (NO NUTS)

 Class 13 For members of both WIs – Recipe to be confirmed